 Comparison: HEPA and Carbon Filter Air Purifiers

 These two air purification technologies, HEPA and Carbon, both function in completely opposing ways – where one focuses on particulate removal and the other on VOCs.
 What is the better air filter technology for your air purifier?
-We will compare the two below:
+We will compare the two below and learn what is true HEPA filter and how effective is it compared to carbon:

 HEPA filters are some of the most popular and widely known filters for air purifiers.
 HEPA stands for High Efficiency Particulate Air, and it follows strict standards – the ability to filter 99.97% of contaminants in the air that are larger than 0.3 microns in size.
 This means the filter is able to capture fine-particulate matters and allergens in the air such as bacteria, mold, dust mites, and pollen.